Bylaws of the Church of Jesus Christ in Christian Fellowship

 Section 4.
 Support of the First Elder and Elect Lady:

-45 The Second Elder is the Secretary-Treasurer of the Corporation and shall be appointed by the First Elder and Elect Lady and ratified by common consent from the Assembly of Saints.
+The Second Elder is the Secretary of the Corporation and shall be appointed by the First Elder and Elect Lady and ratified first by the Council of Elders before taking office and second by common consent from the Assembly of Saints within one year of the appointment.
+A secretary or administrative assistant may be utilized in the day-to-day record keeping and/or accounts receivable and payable, as is necessary.

 COUNCIL OF ELDERS